-Students become a Viennese musical clock, with dancers, knights, and more, to learn about rondo form.
+Students become the dancers, knights, king and queen and trumpeters, of a Viennese musical clock to learn about rondo form.
+Always a hit!

 (Optional props may be made of laminated butcher paper supported by cardboard.
 The stick for the stick horse can be made from a 3' length of PVC pipe.)

 Here's a simple line drawing that you can reproduce on the white board for your students: